konfig-dev/splitit-onboarding-sdks/go/docs/CreateMerchantRequest.md

 ### NewCreateMerchantRequest

-`func NewCreateMerchantRequest(publicName string, email string, phoneNumber string, countryIso2 string, legalName string, currencyCode string, ) *CreateMerchantRequest`
+`func NewCreateMerchantRequest(publicName string, email string, phoneNumber string, countryIso2 string, legalName string, currencyCode string, vertical string, ) *CreateMerchantRequest`

 NewCreateMerchantRequest instantiates a new CreateMerchantRequest object This constructor will assign default values to properties that have it defined,